edgio-docs/edgio-docs/src/guides/v7/performance/caching/cache_request_flow.md

 title: Cache Request Flow
 ---

 {{ PRODUCT }} can cache the response provided by an origin server or the Serverless layer on either an edge POP or an Origin Shield POP.
-The request flows for determining whether a response is served from cache for each of these components are illustrated below.
+The following diagrams demonstrate how we determine whether a response is served from cache for each of these components.

 ## Origin Server